 Or by email to email@example.com

-- General Church Council (GCC) is responsible to ensure compliance with this policy across the LCA
+▪ General Church Board is responsible for implementing this policy and related procedures across the Church.

-- District Church Councils (DCC) are responsible to ensure implementation of this policy and related procedures within their respective Districts, to monitor compliance and report to GCC
+▪ District Church Councils and Boards are responsible for implementing this policy and related procedures within their respective Districts.

-- Congregation/Parish Councils are responsible for the implementation of this policy and related procedures, and report compliance to their respective District
+▪ Congregation/Parish Councils are responsible for implementing this policy and related procedures within their congregations/parishes.

 visit the LCA Policies webpage.